exasol/script-languages/exaudfclient/docs/script_options_requirments.md

 ### Multiple Line Script Options Parsing
 `req~multiple-lines-script-options-parsing~1`

 The parser must recognize Script Options at any line in the given script code.
+This is especially important because the `%import` option (see requirement `req~java-import-option-replace-referenced-scripts~1`) might replace options with Java code in the final script code.

 Needs: dsn